dcm4che/dcm4chee-arc-cs/docs/audit/dicom-study-deleted.rst

 This message is emitted by the archive when :
 - All Rejected : all objects of a study are rejected using store association or from archive UI.
 - Deletion by scheduler : the whole study is deleted by the scheduler.
+- Deletion by RESTful service : the whole study is deleted using RESTful service.

 Message Structure
 -----------------